 2. Out of Africa (Kenya)

 Robert Redford.
 Meryl Streep.
 Need we say more?
-No other film in or about Africa even comes close to this 7 Academy Awards-winning film.
-A period romantic drama coupled with scenes of sprawling landscapes and abundance of wildlife inspired thousands to head to Kenya for safari and a visit to the real Karen Blixen home…including us.
+No other film in or about Africa even comes close to this seven Academy Awards-winning film.
+A period romantic drama coupled with scenes of sprawling landscapes and abundance of wildlife inspired thousands to head to Kenya for safari and a visit to the real Karen Blixen home (and setting above in the film which is at Angama Mara)…including us.